Nanjing Metro: Line S4

+Line S4 or the Nanjing-Chuzhou Intercity Railway is a 46.2 km rapid transit line connecting Nanjing North railway station with neighboring Chuzhou city in Anhui province.
+The line will feature passing loops at select stations to allow for distinct express and local services.
+Chuzhou section of the line is opened on 28 June 2023.
+An extension to Nanjing North railway station is under construction.
+The Chuzhou section of the line will use the separated "Chuzhou Rail Transit" logo.

 Line S6

 Line S6 or the Nanjing-Jurong Intercity Railway is a 43.7 km connecting suburban Nanjing with neighboring Jurong opened on 28 December 2021.
 It is the first line in Nanjing Metro that reaches other cities, starting at Maqun station, ending at Jurong station.
 Line S6's color is lilac.

 Line S7

 Line S7 opened on 26 May 2018.
 It is an extension of Line S1 further southeast, starting at Konggangxinchengjiangning station, ending at Wuxiangshan station in South Lishui District.
 Some Line S1 trains continue to operate into Line S7.
 Line S7's color is pink.

 Line S8

 Line S8 is a suburban metro line which connects Luhe District to Pukou District.
 The line is 45.2 km long, 34.1 km of the line is elevated.
 The line features 17 stations including 6 underground stations and 11 elevated ones.
 It uses B size trains in 4 car sets that are capable of running up to 100 kph.
 Construction of the line started on June 21, 2012, and it was officially opened on August 1, 2014.
 Line S8's color is orange.